man in his 40s doing a beginner workout at home in a living room

 We earn a commission if you make a purchase, at no additional cost to you.

-This plan works whether you are a warehouse worker on your feet all day, a desk-bound office guy, a tradesman, or a retired teacher.
-It does not require any gear, any special space, or any money.
-All you need is 10 to 15 minutes and a floor.
+These beginner exercise tips work whether you are a warehouse worker on your feet all day, a desk-bound office guy, a tradesman, a retiree, or anywhere in between.
+This plan does not require any gear, any special space, or any money.
+Easy workouts for beginners do not need to be complicated — all you need is 10 to 15 minutes and a floor.
+If you want a deeper look at setting up a simple, effective routine before you dive in, our guide to starting your fitness journey at home covers everything you need — no equipment, no gym, no prior experience required.

 The goal of week one is not to get fit.
 The goal is to get started — and to feel good enough afterward that you actually want to come back tomorrow.
 That consistency is where the real progress lives.